Master of Business Administration

 Abstract of Research and Education

-Within the graduate school program, I teach “Advanced Study in Management Systems” geared towards foreign students.
-The course entails an investigation of global business management and overseas business development in growth regions, with opportunities for students to present their findings.
-For MBA, I lead “Applied Study in Industrial Management of Japan and UK.”
-Through mutual overseas trainings in collaboration with a UK business school, we conduct comparative research on management practices in the UK and Japan.
+Within the graduate school program, she teaches “Advanced Study in Management Systems” geared towards foreign students.
+The course entails an investigation of global business management and overseas business development in growth regions, with opportunities for students to present their findings and proposals.
+For MBA, she leads “Applied Study in Industrial Management of Japan and UK.”
+In collaboration with a UK business school, the program offers a business camp in a diverse environment for the development of executive careers.

 Details of Research Achievement